/[name-of-workflow]

 How it works

+Rules generally provide large language models with guidance by providing persistent, reusable context at the prompt level.
 Workflows extend this concept by providing a structured sequence of steps or prompts at the trajectory level, guiding the model through a series of interconnected tasks or actions.

 command.